Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Structuring the pure lambda calculus's strategy space

-The last three are unidentified and novel.
+The last four are novel, and the last three are unnamed.
 We name them using their encoding.
 The first one is $\IIS$ (weak, non-strict, non-head) which evaluates operands of neutrals that are not abstractions.
-The \texttt{ea} evaluator of Section~\ref{sec:eval-readback:equiv} defines $\IIS$.
+The \texttt{ea} evaluator of Section~\ref{sec:eval-readback:equiv} is exactly $\IIS$.
 This strategy is interesting because it is complete for $\WNF$ in the pure lambda calculus and can be used to evaluate general recursive functions as follows:

-The remaining two strategies are incomplete and less interesting by themselves: $\SIS$ is non-weak, non-strict, non-head and delivers $\NF$s. $\ISI$ is weak, strict, head and delivers $\WHNF$s.
+The remaining two strategies are $\SIS$ (non-weak, non-strict, non-head and delivers $\NF$s) and $\ISI$ (weak, strict, head and delivers $\WHNF$s) which are uninteresting by themselves but are useful for hybrid and eval-readback evaluator definitions (Section~\ref{sec:conclusions}).

 By considering $\stgy{I}=0$, $\stgy{S}=1$, and the obvious partial order on boolean triples, from least reducing $\stgy{III}$ (weak, non-strict, head) to most reducing $\stgy{SSS}$ (non-weak, strict, non-head), the uniform strategy space is neatly structured by \emph{Gibbons's Beta Cube} lattice shown below left.\footnote{As mentioned in the introduction, we name the cube after Jeremy Gibbons who suggested to us the use of booleans to construct a lattice.} Non-strict strategies are on the front face and strict strategies are on the rear face.
 The `more-reducing' relation is reflected on the inclusion relation of final forms along the \R{weakness} and \B{headness} axes, shown on the right.
 The arrows in the opposite direction indicate the inclusion.
 For instance, $\NF$s are valid $\HNF$s so the latter include the former.